Lectio Divina: Luke 9:51-56

-Help us to hurry towards the eternal life your promise
+Help us to hurry towards the eternal life You promise

 one God, for ever and ever.
 Amen.

 • The Gospel today narrates and tells us how Jesus decides to go to Jerusalem.
 It also describes the first difficulties which He finds along this road.
-He presents us the beginning of the long and hard way of the periphery toward the capital city.
+He presents us the beginning of the long and hard way along the periphery toward the capital city.
 Jesus leaves Galilee and goes toward Jerusalem.
-Not all can understand him.
-Many abandon him, because the demands are enormous.
+Not all can understand Him.
+Many abandon Him because the demands are enormous.
 Today, the same thing happens.
 Along the way in our community there are misunderstandings and abandonment.

 • “Jesus decides to go to Jerusalem”.
 This decision marks the hard and long way of Jesus from Galilee to Jerusalem, from the periphery to the capital city.
-This journey occupies more than one third part of the Gospel of Luke (Lk 9, 51 to 19, 28).
-This is a sign that the voyage to Jerusalem was of great importance in the life of Jesus.
+This journey occupies more than one third part of the Gospel of Luke (Lk 9:51 to 19:28).
+This is a sign that the journey to Jerusalem was of great importance in the life of Jesus.
 The long walk is also the symbol of the journey that the community is making.
 They seek to go through a difficult passage from the Jewish world toward the world of the Greek culture.
-This also symbolized the tension between the new and the ancient which was closing more and more in on itself.
-It also symbolizes the conversion which each one of us has to carry out in trying to follow Jesus.
+This also symbolizes the tension between the new and the ancient which was closing more and more in on itself.
+It also symbolizes the conversion which each one of us has to undergo in trying to follow Jesus.
 During the journey, the disciples try to follow Jesus, without returning back; but they do not always succeed.
-Jesus dedicates much time instructing those who follow Him closely.
+Jesus dedicates much time to instructing those who follow Him closely.
 We have a concrete example of this instruction in today’s Gospel.
-At the beginning of the journey, Jesus leaves Galilee and takes with Him the disciples to the territory of the Samaritans.
-He tries to form them so that they will be ready to understand the openness to the New, toward the other, toward what is different.
+At the beginning of the journey, Jesus leaves Galilee and takes the disciples with Him to the territory of the Samaritans.
+He tries to form them so that they will be ready to understand the openness to the new, toward the other, toward what is different.

-• Luke 9, 51: Jesus decides to go to Jerusalem.
-The Greek text says literally: “Now it happened that as the time drew near for Him to be taken up, He resolutely turned his face towards Jerusalem”.
-The expression “assumption” or “being snatched” recalls the Prophet Elijah snatched to heaven (2 K 2, 9-11).
-The expression “turned his face” recalls the Servant of Yahweh who said: “I have set my face like flint and I know I shall not be put to shame” (Is 50, 7).
-It also recalls an order which the Prophet Ezekiel received from God: “Turn your face toward Jerusalem!”
-(Ez 21, 7).
+• Luke 9:51: Jesus decides to go to Jerusalem.
+The Greek text literally says “Now it happened that as the time drew near for Him to be taken up, He resolutely turned His face towards Jerusalem”.
+The expression “assumption” or “being snatched” recalls the prophet Elijah snatched to heaven (2 Kings 2:9-11).
+The expression “turned His face” recalls the Servant of Yahweh, who said, “I have set my face like flint and I know I shall not be put to shame” (Isa 50:7).
+It also recalls an order which the prophet Ezekiel received from God: “Turn your face toward Jerusalem!”
+(Ezek 21:7).
 To face something is to address it.
 One can meet someone face-to-face, which implies a gravity to the meeting.
 It is an expression that means there is seriousness, and not just a casual stroll.
 In using these expressions Luke suggests that while they were walking toward Jerusalem, the most open opposition to Jesus began with the official expectations and ideology of the Temple of Jerusalem.
 Those expectations wanted a glorious and nationalistic Messiah.
 Jesus wants to be a Servant Messiah.
 During the long journey, this opposition will increase and will finally end in the arrest of Jesus.
-The snatching of Jesus is his death on the Cross, followed by his Resurrection.
+The snatching of Jesus is His death on the cross, followed by His resurrection.

-• Luke 9, 52-53: The mission in Samaria failed.
+• Luke 9:52-53: The mission in Samaria failed.
 During the journey, the horizon of the mission is extended.
-After the beginning, Jesus goes beyond the frontiers of the territory and of the race.
-He sends his disciples to go and prepare his arrival in a town of Samaria.
-But the mission together with the Samaritans fails.
+After the beginning, Jesus goes beyond the frontiers of the territory and of race.
+He sends His disciples to go and prepare for His arrival in a town of Samaria, but the mission, together with the Samaritans, fails.
 Luke says that the Samaritans did not receive Jesus because He was going to Jerusalem.
-But if the disciples would have said to the Samaritans: “Jesus is going to Jerusalem to criticize the project of the Temple and to demand a greater openness”, Jesus would have been accepted, because the Samaritans were of the same opinion.
+But if the disciples had said to the Samaritans, “Jesus is going to Jerusalem to criticize the project of the Temple and to demand a greater openness”, Jesus would have been accepted, because the Samaritans were of the same opinion.
 The failure of the mission is probably due to the disciples.
 They did not understand why Jesus “turned His face toward Jerusalem”.
-The official propaganda of the glorious and nationalistic Messiah prevented them from perceiving this.
-The disciples did not understand the openness of Jesus and therefore mission failed!
+The official propaganda of the glorious and nationalistic Messiah prevented them from seeing this.
+The disciples did not understand the openness of Jesus and therefore the mission failed!

 4) Personal questions

-• What are the problems which you have to face in your life because of the decision which you have taken to follow Jesus?
+• What are the problems which you have to face in your life because of the decision which you have made to follow Jesus?

 5) Concluding Prayer